NoahWarnke/interweave.network/docs/whitepaper.md

 The graph format so successfully used by interactive fiction was subsequently generalized to many different types of media in the form of hyperlinking.
 By allowing users to create and set (in some cases arbitrarily) the content of nodes in the graph, and then easily link between them, hyperlinked applications were largely responsible for the viral onset of the Information Age.

 ##### HyperStudio ```IWAN 0x59 (Seamless, Settable, Creatable Graph)```
-An early example of such a hyperlinked application was [HyperStudio](https://en.wikipedia.org/wiki/HyperStudio).
+An early example of such a hyperlinked application was [HyperStudio](http://www.rogerwagner.com/hs/testdrive/Welcome_Page.html).
 It allowed users to create a "stack" of "cards", somewhat similar to a modern deck of PowerPoint slides.
 These 2D cards could embed text, images, videos, and assorted other media.
 Significantly, users could create buttons, arbitrarily shaped clickable regions on a card, that could link to *any card in the stack*, not just the previous or next ones.
-These hyperlinks, essentially edges in the graph between the cards/nodes, enabled stacks to be small fully explorable worlds, and the software was frequently used for this purpose.
-However, it was not multiplayer, and only supported its 2D cards as nodes, limiting its usefulness.
+These buttons were edges in the graph between the card-nodes, and enabled stacks to be small fully explorable worlds, a purpose the software was frequently used for.
+However, it was not multiplayer, and only supported its 2D cards as a node format, limiting its usefulness.

 ##### World Wide Web ```IWAN 0x3f (Panformat, Settable, Creatable, Ownable, Multiplayer Graph)```
 By far the most popular and successful implementation of hyperlinking has been the [World Wide Web](https://www.w3.org/).
 Its genius was to specify a document format (HTML) which could contain links intermixed with other content, to provide an initial implementation of a web browser that could parse HTML files, and to define locations on the Internet called URLs where resources (including HTML files) could be accessed via a new protocol (HTTP).
 Each URL is a node, and each link an edge, on a massive globe-spanning graph.
 Users can, with varying degrees of difficulty, create and set the content, in any arbitrary format, for URLs that they have control over (by owning the root domain name).
 Soon many other web browsers sprang up, supporting an increasing array of data formats and methods for adjusting presentation and scripting behavior.
 Links do not specify transitions between nodes, however (usually they are as instantaneous as possible).
 While the Web as a whole is very decentralized, a large fraction of present-day Web traffic, especially for important operations like registering or resolving domain names, passes through or depends on a relatively small set of monolithic domains, making that traffic vulnerable to [security flaws](https://www.nytimes.com/2018/09/28/technology/facebook-hack-data-breach.html), [accidents](https://aws.amazon.com/message/41926/), and [censorship](https://en.wikipedia.org/wiki/Censorship_by_Google#China) on the part of those centralized entities.